timescale/docs/tutorials/financial-tick-data/financial-tick-query.md

 lowest prices, you can use the standard PostgreSQL aggregate functions `MIN` and `MAX`.

-In TimescaleDB, the most efficient way to create candlestick views is to use [continuous aggregates][caggs].
+In $TIMESCALE_DB, the most efficient way to create candlestick views is to use [$CAGGs][caggs].
-In this tutorial, you create a continuous aggregate for a candlestick time bucket, and then query the aggregate with different refresh policies.
+In this tutorial, you create a $CAGG for a candlestick time bucket, and then query the aggregate with different refresh policies.
 Finally, you can use Grafana to visualize your data as a candlestick chart.

-## Create a continuous aggregate
+## Create a $CAGG

-To look at OHLCV values, the most effective way is to create a continuous aggregate.
-In this tutorial, you create a continuous aggregate to aggregate data for each day.
+To look at OHLCV values, the most effective way is to create a $CAGG.
+In this tutorial, you create a $CAGG to aggregate data for each day.
 You then set the aggregate to refresh every day, and to aggregate the last two days' worth of data.

 <Procedure>

-### Creating a continuous aggregate
+### Creating a $CAGG

-1. Connect to the Timescale database that contains the Twelve Data cryptocurrency dataset.
+1. Connect to the $COMPANY database that contains the Twelve Data cryptocurrency dataset.

-1. At the psql prompt, create the continuous aggregate to aggregate data every
+1. At the psql prompt, create the $CAGG to aggregate data every
     minute:

     ```sql